 Making Rice Krispies treats is a fun task that can bring the entire family together.
 Just in case you've never made them at home, I always like to mention a few tips to ensure your success.

-- Use medium heat to melt the marshmallows and don't walk away.
+- When melting the marshmallows, it's best to use a heavy bottomed pot over medium heat.
+Don't walk away.
 Stir constantly to prevent them from sticking and burning.

 - Working with melted marshmallows is a delectable yet, sticky task.
 Rice krispies treats are sticky.
 Have nearby a can of cooking spray or wet your hands with water to assist with rolling into balls.

 - I use a regular size ice cream scoop to divide into portions.
-Scoops are my go-to for so many tasks but, you can eyeball it if that's more your style.
-Keep in mind no matter what, shoot for uniformity in size.
+Scoops are my go-to for so many tasks, but you can eyeball it if that's more your style.
+Keep in mind no matter what, the end goal is uniformity in size.

 - I used cream cheese frosting for the "grass" tinted with food coloring.
 You can opt for using chocolate, strawberry or vanilla frosting there's no wrong flavor to use.
 You can also skip the coloring should you prefer.

-- Another popular edible grass is sweetened flaked coconut.
-Place desired amount of coconut into a mixing bowl then add a couple of drops of green food coloring.
-Toss with a fork until evenly coated repeating until it's the color you like.
+- Another popular way to make edible grass is using sweetened flaked coconut.
+To make it, place your desired amount of coconut into a mixing bowl then add a couple of drops of green food coloring.
+Toss with a fork until evenly coated repeating until it reaches the intensity of color that you like.
 Sprinkle into the centers in place of frosting or in place of edible glitter.

 Other Easter Desserts to Try

 Holidays present with the unique opportunity of sharing seasonal treats to suit the occasion.
-Other Easter favorite recipes to try:
+Other Southern style Easter favorite recipes to try:

 - Coconut Layer Cake is delightful any time of year, but especially so when served as an Easter dessert.